What Is Dercum’s Disease?

 Treatment for Dercum’s Disease

-FDA Approval of a New Drug to Treat Dercum’s Disease
+FDA Trial of a New Drug to Treat Dercum’s Disease

-A week ago, Raziel Therapeutics received approval of a new drug at this time designated RZL-012 to treat Dercum’s Disease as an orphan drug.
+Raziel Therapeutics recently received the go ahead to investigate the possible treatment Dercum‘s disease with a new drug at this time designated RZL-012 as an orphan drug.